syncfusion-content/xamarin.android-docs/xamarin-android/SfCarousel/transformation.md

 ### Items Offset

-Specify the distance between the items in Carousel panel using `Offset` property.
+Specify the distance between the items in SfCarousel panel using `Offset` property.

 N> The default value is 20.